Create OAuth Application

 Location: https://client.example.com/cb?code=SplxlOBeZQQYbYS6WxSbIA&state=xyz2.
 Get access_token via code

-The HTTP request from the client to the authentication server to apply for a token contains the following parameters:
+The client requests a token from the authentication server with the following parameters:

-grant_type: Indicates the authorization mode, required, fixed value isauthorization_code.code: The authorization code obtained in the previous step, required.redirect_uri: Redirect URI, optional, must match the value in the first step's code request.
+grant_type: Authorization mode, required, fixed valueauthorization_codecode: Authorization code obtained in the previous step, requiredredirect_uri: Redirect URI, optional, must match the value from the first step

-client_id/client_secret can also be sent to the server in the Authorization field of the request header in the form of Base64 encoding via HTTP Basic Authentication.
+client_id/client_secret can also be sent in the Authorization header via HTTP Basic Authentication in Base64 encoding.

 POST /oauth2/token HTTP/1.1